Skip to main content

 Even if testicular cancer has spread to other parts of the body, many men might not have symptoms right away.
 But some men might have some of the following:

-• Low back pain, from cancer spread to the lymph nodes (bean-sized collections of immune cells) in back of the belly.
+• Low back pain, from cancer that has spread to the lymph nodes (bean-sized collections of immune cells) behind the belly.

 • Belly pain, either from enlarged lymph nodes or because the cancer has spread to the liver.